mablack/cordova-diagnostic-plugin/README.md

     cordova.plugins.diagnostic.isLocationEnabled(successCallback, errorCallback);

-On iOS this returns true if both the device setting for Location Services is ON, AND the application is authorized to use location.
+On iOS and Windows 10 Mobile this returns true if both the device setting for Location Services is ON, AND the application is authorized to use location.
 When location is enabled, the locations returned are by a mixture GPS hardware, network triangulation and Wifi network IDs.

 On Android, this returns true if Location mode is enabled and any mode is selected (e.g. Battery saving, Device only, High accuracy)